-The application and optimization of the technique is illustrated in Fig.3.
+The application and optimization of the technique are shown in Fig. 3.
 Based on Eq.
-(2) a set of transmittance maps for Fig.3 were generated using n = 1, 2, 4, 6, 10 values.
-As shown in Fig.3(c) the log-scale compressed transmittance value for the lumen regions (marked (II)) increased with the n value.
-Whereas, other regions such as tissue regions (marked (III) and background regions (marked (IV) had negligible changes when compared to lumen region.
-Though catheter region (marked (I) in Fig.3(c)) had transmissivity levels similar to the lumen region for a given n value, it did not affect the lumen segmentation.
+(2), a set of transmittance maps for Fig. 3 were generated using n = 1, 2, 4, 6, 10 values.
+As shown in Fig. 3(c), the log-scale compressed transmittance value for the lumen regions [marked (II)] increased with the n value, whereas, other regions such as tissue regions [marked (III)] and background regions [marked (IV)] had negligible changes when compared to the lumen region.
+Though the catheter region [marked (I) in Fig. 3(c)] had transmissivity levels similar to the lumen region for a given n value, it did not affect the lumen segmentation.

-From Fig.3(c), it was evident that increasing the exponential value improved both the τ value and the relative contrast of the lumen region.
-As the objective was to enhance the lumen contrast so the log-scale transmissivity values at lumen region were compared with the background region, as it had higher transmissivity when compare to tissue region.
-Using the below Eq.
-(3), inter-layer contrast was determined for every transmissivity map obtained for n = 1, 2, ..., 10.
+From Fig. 3(c), it was evident that increasing the exponential value improved both the τ value and the relative contrast of the lumen region.
+As the objective was to enhance the lumen contrast, the log-scale transmissivity values at the lumen region were compared with the background region, as it had higher transmissivity when compare to the tissue region.
+Using Eq.
+(3), interlayer contrast was determined for every transmissivity map obtained for n = 1, 2, ..., 10.

-$$C = \frac{\log(\tau{lm}) - \log(\tau{bg})}{\log(\tau{lm}) - \log(\tau{bg})} \times 100$$ (3)
+$$C = \frac{\log(\tau{lm}) - \log(\tau{bg})}{\log(\tau{lm}) - \log(\tau{bg})} \times 100,$$ (3)

-where, C was the calculated contrast in percentage, τ{lm} and τ{bg} respectively were the transmissivity value for selected region of interest (ROI) pixels in lumen and background regions.
-The mean of the $\log(\tau)$ value at (5×1) pixels for each region in the polar-format IV-OCT image were used.
-The plot in Fig.3(d) illustrates the change in the calculated contrast for various n values.
-The profile showed that the contrast improves non-linearly for $n \leq 6$ values, beyond which there was only minor improvement.
-Also, at n = 6 about 50% contrast was achieved which was found to be adequate enough to generate good lumen contrast as shown in Fig.3(e) and (f).
-The contrast profile shown in Fig.3(d) was generally observed for larger ROIs, albeit with only a change in the contrast values.
-Thus, throughout the study n = 6 was used to calculate the transmissivity coefficients for the IV-OCT images.
+where C was the calculated contrast in percentage, τ{lm} and τ{bg} were the transmissivity values, respectively, for a selected region of interest pixels in the lumen (lm) and background (bg) regions.
+The mean of the log(τ) value at (5 × 1) pixels for each region in the polar-format IV-OCT image were used.
+The plot in Fig. 3(d) shows the change in the calculated contrast for various n values.
+The profile shows that the contrast improves nonlinearly for $n \le 6$ values, beyond which there was only minor improvement.
+Also, at n = 6, about 50% contrast was achieved, which was